Merkel's Bavarian ally sharpens stance on bailouts

 Delegates grudgingly accepted Germany's duty to assist euro zone partners but also the need to set boundaries and stick to them.

-"I'm in favor of helping but if we reach a point where countries can't be helped anymore than we need to realize this ... and of course it is frustrating that we in Bavaria are paying for others," said Franz-Josef Niebling, 44, who represents the CSU in Neu-Ulm town council.
+"I'm in favour of helping but if we reach a point where countries can't be helped anymore than we need to realise this ... and of course it is frustrating that we in Bavaria are paying for others," said Franz-Josef Niebling, 44, who represents the CSU in Neu-Ulm town council.

 Another delegate appealed to history and patriotism, however, as grounds to show a little more understanding.